rldona/laSexta-react-native-clone/README.md

 # laSexta-clone

-Clone de la app de laSexta en React Native (Expo)
+Clone of the laSexta app in React Native (Expo)